INTRODUCTION AND POLICY STATEMENT

 Newsgathering and planning tools to support newsroom activity across the world, including AP Playbook, AP Stylebook, AP Daybooks, AP Planner and Metadata tagging.

-AP’s multimedia content production system utilized by broadcast and digital newsrooms worldwide.
+AP’s multimedia content production system utilised by broadcast and digital newsrooms worldwide.

 AP SUPPLY CHAINS

-Owing to its global presence, AP is aware that there are places from which we report that may not take the same stance against slavery.
-Internally, AP is constantly evaluating the source of its content and how it is collected and communicated to ensure that the prevention of forced labor is at the forefront of AP’s business structures and its ethos more generally.
+Owing to its global presence, AP recognises that some reporting locations may not share the same stance against slavery.
+Internally, AP continuously assesses the sources and origins of its content and the methods of collection and communication to prioritise the prevention of forced labour within its business structures and its ethos more generally.
+This commitmentunderscores the essential role of media in addressing human rights abuses and promoting accountability in supply chains.

 AP’s newsgathering supply chains are diverse and far reaching.
 However, it maintains stringent source checks even where the source supply chain becomes more complex.
 In addition to sources of news, AP’s newsgathering supply chains may include freelance journalists, UGC content providers, and specialist equipment suppliers.